 4-H clubs are open to ages 8 to 18.
 Clubs meet monthly for group activities and club business.
 Each club elects officers and has an approved adult leader who supervises club activities.
 Club members also enroll in projects in their areas of interest.

 Clover Kids introduces 5- to 7-year-olds to the 4-H experience.
-In Clover Kids, children learn how to get along with others, work in groups, explore their interests, while building self-confidence.
-Clover Kids do not enroll in projects or raise animals, and do not participate in competitive events, contests or shows.
+In Clover Kids, children learn how to get along with others, work in groups and explore their interests, while building self-confidence.
+Clover Kids do not enroll in projects or raise animals and do not participate in competitive events, contests or shows.

 Young people are welcome to join at any time.
 The 4-H program year runs from Oct.
 1 to Sept.
 30. Certain activities may have participation deadlines.